conda/conda-dot-org/learn/faq.md

 4. **Alternative Tools:** In addition to conda, we have alternative tools like [**Mamba**](https://mamba.readthedocs.io/en/latest/user_guide/mamba.html) and [**Micromamba**](https://mamba.readthedocs.io/en/latest/user_guide/micromamba.html).
 Mamba is a drop-in replacement for conda that offers faster package management, and Micromamba is a pure C++ based CLI.
 Explore these tools to enhance your conda experience.

-5. **Seeking Help:** If you encounter any issues or have questions, we're here to assist you.
+5. **Seeking Help:** If you encounter any issues or have questions, we're here to help.
 Reach out to us through our [contact page](https://conda.org/learn/faq#where-can-i-find-help).
 Our community is ready to provide assistance and help you overcome any obstacles you may face.

 We hope this guidance helps you get started with conda smoothly.